A way to ensure timber is harvested legally

 Why illegal logging is a problem

-How the system might work
+How the legal harvest system will work

-All registered parties would need to
+All registered parties will need to

 - pass a "fit and proper person" test, and